Author: Ben Tipple, Content Production Manager at Ticketmaster

 Host paid-for content

-Platforms such as Universe will allow you to accept payment for your online event, and to contact fans with a private link (with optional password).
+Ticketing platforms such as Universe will allow you to accept payment for your online event, and to contact fans with a private link (with optional password).
 YouTube can be your friend here too, as it allows you to set up a private stream available only to those with a unique link, but it does have some restrictions over viewing numbers.

 Host a free event

 Another, more straightforward option is to combine the two.
 Host a free access online event and encourage donations.
 Or simply broadcast to the world, for free, and get your message out there.
-You can still use platforms such as Universe to track interest and communicate directly with fans without putting the content behind a paywall.
+You can still use ticketing platforms such as Universe to track interest and communicate directly with fans without putting the content behind a paywall.

-Choose your streaming platform
+Choose your live streaming platform

 Consider your audience